 - 2 letters of recommendation

-- 2 essays (see application for the topics)
+- 1 essay (see application for the topic options)

-There are a variety of options that help make a great value more affordable.
-The College offers financial aid, awarded annually, based on financial need, academic achievement and available funds.
-A limited number of merit-based scholarships, as well as a private student loan program are available for enrolled students, without regard to need or creditworthiness.
-In addition, students may receive outside scholarships and state grant aid while attending; however, in keeping with a long held philosophy of independence, Grove City College does not accept any direct or indirect assistance or funding from the Federal Government.
+There are a variety of options to help make a great value more affordable.
+The College offers need-based financial aid, merit-based scholarships, as well as a private student loan program for enrolled students.
+In addition, students may receive outside scholarships and state grant aid while attending; however, in keeping with a long-held philosophy of independence, Grove City College does not accept any direct or indirect assistance or funding from the federal government.
 A family’s financial standing will not affect an admission decision.